Tessema Nadew

-Ras Bitwoded Tessema Nadew (died 10 April 1911) horse name Abba Qamaw was an Ethiopian military commander and a government official who on 28 October 1909 was proclaimed as Ethiopia's future Balemulu Enderase (Regent Plenipotentiary) to Lij Iyasu, upon the latter's appointment as heir to the throne by Emperor Menelik II.
+Ras Bitwoded Tessema Nadew (died 10 April 1911; horse name Abba Qamaw) was an Ethiopian military officer and politician who on 28 October 1909 was proclaimed as Ethiopia's future Balemulu Enderase (Regent Plenipotentiary) to Lij Iyasu, upon the latter's appointment as heir to the throne by Emperor Menelik II.
 He died in 1911, predeceasing Menelik and thus never assuming that office.
-He previously served as governor of Illubabor Province, the campaign of re-conquest for which he had led, and fought in the Battle of Adwa.
+He previously served as governor of Illubabor Province, the campaign of re-conquest for which he had led and fought in the Battle of Adwa.

 Ancestry

-Of Amhara descent Tessema Nadew was the son of Ato Nadew Abba Baher and Woyzero Qonjit Debneh.
+Of Amhara descent Tessema Nadew was the son of Ato (Mister) Nadew Abba Baher and Woyzero (Madame) Qonjit Debneh.
 His father, Nadew Abba Baher, was Menelik II’s tutor as well as the commander in chief of Menelik’s army in the 1870s.
 Nadew was made Dejazmach in 1878, and he was one of the leading royal counselors until his death in late 1886.
-Because of his father’s distinguished career, Tessema (also a cousin of Emperor Menelik II) was eased into a favored position at Menelik’s court, and later became an advisor and close friend of his majesty.
+Because of his father’s distinguished career, Tessema (a scion of Shoan nobility and a cousin of Emperor Menelik II) was eased into a favored position at Menelik’s court, and later became an advisor and close friend of his majesty.